 While on the witness stand, Kleiner said her first memory after the attack was her attempting to call her boyfriend as well as her pastor on the phone.
 But with her broken jaw, she couldn’t speak.

-The uninjured sorority sisters made multiple 911 calls to police around 3:20 am.
+The uninjured sorority sisters made multiple 911 calls to police from inside the Chi Omega house around 3:20 am.

 Kathy Kleiner’s jaw was broken in three places, and several of her teeth were broken.
 Karen Chandler sustained a broken jaw, concussion, skull fracture, broken arm and broken finger.
 In a later interview, Chandler said that she could barely recognize herself in the mirror while recovering at the hospital.
-Her mother initially tried to cover the mirror in the bathroom so Chandler couldn’t see the extent of her facial injuries.
+Her mother initially tried to cover the mirror in the bathroom so the young woman couldn’t see the extent of her facial injuries.

 Bundy’s two other victims at Chi Omega, Margaret Bowman and Lisa Levy, died of their injuries that night.

-Aftermath of the Chi Omega Attack
+Aftermath of the Chi Omega Murders

 After surviving Ted Bundy’s assault, Karen Chandler and Kathy Kleiner spent nearly a week recovering in the hospital.
 Chandler took the rest of the academic quarter off, but later returned to Florida State University.
 She decided to live at the Chi Omega house again, much to her mother’s disbelief.
-But with all the extra security measures, Chandler said she believed it would be the safest place for her on campus.
+With all the extra security measures, Chandler said she believed it would be the safest place for her on campus.

 The night of the Chi Omega murders, Bundy assaulted another victim, a 21-year-old FSU student named Cheryl Thomas.
 He climbed into her apartment through a kitchen window, broke her jaw, and severed a nerve that caused permanent hearing loss.
 Thomas survived the attack.